-- (2) Contractor Sustainability Reports.
-The contracting officer must confirm that any required sustainability reports are submitted by the contractor. - (i) Biobased Report.
-For service or construction contracts that include FAR Clause 52.223-2, the contractor must provide annual information on the USDA-designated biobased products (BioPreferred products) purchased each fiscal year by submitting a report in the System for Award Management.
-If this reporting is required by the contract, the contracting officer must take the following steps: - (A) Review the reports submitted by the contractor in SAM for reasonableness. - (B) Report any non-compliance by the contractor within the "Other Areas" portion of the CPARS evaluation form. - (ii) Recycled Content Report. - (A) FAR Clause 52.223-9 requires the contractor to submit a report to the contracting officer that estimates the percentage of the total recovered material content for the Environmental Protection Agency's Comprehensive Procurement Guidelines (CPG) designated products delivered and/or used in contract performance.
-Only include this clause when a contract meets both of the following criteria: - (1) The contract requires (CPG) products that are not commercial off-the-shelf products; and - (2) The value of the contract is over \$150,000. - (B) If this reporting is required by the contract, the contracting officer must- - (1) Review the report submitted by the contractor for reasonableness. - (2) Report any non-compliance by the contractor within "Other Areas" portion of the CPARS evaluation form.
+- (A) Review the reports submitted by the contractor in SAM for reasonableness. - (B) Report any non-compliance by the contractor within the "Other Areas" portion of the CPARS evaluation - (ii) Recycled Content Report. - (A) FAR Clause 52.223-9 requires the contractor to submit a report to the contracting officer that estimates the percentage of the total recovered material content for the Environmental Protection Agency's Comprehensive Procurement Guidelines (CPG) designated products delivered and/or used in contract performance.
+Only include this clause when a contract meets both of the following criteria: - (1) The contract requires (CPG) products that are not commercial off-the-shelf items; and - (2) The value of the contract is over \$150,000. - (B) If this reporting is required by the contract, the contracting officer must- - (1) Review the report submitted by the contractor for reasonableness. - (2) Report any non-compliance by the contractor within "Other Areas" portion of the CPARS evaluation